 How was the financial aspect of dealing with treatment?

 Awful.
 I wasn't working.
 I just didn't feel like anybody would hire me being pregnant with cancer.
 I just felt that as a no starter, like this is not going to happen.

 Through the whole thing I was on government assistance.
 I did WIC (Women, Infants, and Children U.S. government program) for my pregnancy.
 We got food stamps.
 I think my kids were on the insurance but I maintained my insurance through my school.
-The only reason we made it through that year is just using all credit available to us.
-I think we almost lost our house three or four times and just asking family.

 I remember the last time we had to pay rent before I got hired at my current job and we didn't have half the rent.
 We couldn't get it and my husband's grandmother loaned us the money.
 About a week later I got a job.
 I was just so grateful that we didn't lose our apartment right before this was all going to finally end.

 It was really hard.
 Even though I had insurance, you have a deductible, a maximum out of pocket, which is high.
 When you're not working, when your husband gets laid off more than once and you can't even pay that.

 I experienced trying to juggle promises to pay doctors.
 Here's an example.
 My oncologist, that's one doctor that I absolutely have to pay this doctor because I have to keep seeing him.

 Even though I applied for that kind of stuff I didn't receive any of it, no charities helping, nothing.
 I was literally super pregnant.
 I had cancer.
 We couldn't afford anything.
 It was really hard and I'm still dealing with the debt from that period of time.
 As soon as I got my job we finally got to a place where we were okay.
 My husband's going to school now.
 I'm the only one supporting our family of five.
 I make enough money for us to pay our current liabilities, but I haven't been able to pay down all the debt that I received from that period.